kcgh-org/gei-gl2gh-migration-v2/readme.md

 ### Key Features

+- **Manual Approval Gate**
+  When readiness validation is enabled, the workflow pauses after the readiness stage and requires user approval before migration begins.

 - **Parallel Repository Migration**
   Repository migrations are executed in parallel to improve throughput while remaining within the configured concurrency limit.

-- **Manual Approval Gate**
-  When readiness validation is enabled, the workflow pauses after the readiness stage and requires user approval before migration begins.

 - **Migration Status Tracking**
   The migration stage generates `repos_with_status.csv`, which tracks successful and failed migrations and is used by downstream validation stages.

 - **Post-Migration Validation**
   Post-migration validation runs automatically after successful migration and validates repositories that migrated successfully.

-- **Flexible Storage Support**
+- **Flexible Intermediate Storage Support**
   Supports GitHub Storage, Azure Storage, and AWS Storage.

 - **GitHub Enterprise Cloud and Data Residency Support**